 The PC900 is a miniature VHF amplifier triode for use as an RF amplifier in television receivers.
 It is low impedance and has a high mutual conductance.
 This is partly achieved by a very low cathode to grid spacing.
 The anode is made of two rectangular channels, one either side of the cathode.
 The beam plates form the electrons into two beams.

-The thin glass tube envelope is 17 mm in diameter and, excluding the B7G base pins, is 32 mm tall.
+The thin glass tube envelope is 18 mm in diameter and, excluding the B7G base pins, is 32 mm tall.

-References: Datasheet, 3002 & 1040.
+References: Data-sheet, 3002 & 1040.
 Type PC900 was first introduced in 1963.
+See also1963 adverts.